cmidhun13/customer-service/README.md

 2. Open project.
 3. build the project using Gradle-><<Project>>->Tasks->build->build.
 4. Once Project get build successfully, press Shift+F10 to run it.

+TODO
+Enable Oauth in all the endpoints
+Remove unnecessary methods and hard contants into constants or property file Fix the git ignore comments not to carry over the local files Integrate into one Single service